-A group of local central Texas municipal agents, including the City of Temple, the City of Belton, and the Village of Salado, in addition to representatives from Baylor Scott and White to kickstart a collaborative, area-wide initiative to create habitat for the Monarch Butterfly.
-The primary goal of the project is to increase Monarch butterfly habitat thereby reducing the threat of extinction of the species due to habitat destruction in Texas.
+A group of central Texas municipal agents, including the City of Temple, the City of Belton, and the Village of Salado, in addition to local businesses and organizations in these communities, all came together to kickstart a collaborative, area-wide initiative to create habitat for the monarch butterfly.
+The primary goal of the project is to increase monarch butterfly habitat thereby reducing the threat of extinction of the species due to habitat destruction in Texas.
 The project’s secondary goals are to reduce mowing and energy consumption, beautification of open space and enhancement of pollinator habitat in communities along the I-35 migration corridor.

 City of Temple, TX